KristianValecic/KristianValecic/README.md

 # Kristian Valecic
 I'm an aspiring software developer studying at Algebra university.
-All projects are built .
+All projects are built by me for school, university and personal interests.